1.2 Million Healthcare Devices and Systems Found Exposed Online - Patient Records at Risk of Exposure, Latest Research from Modat

 THE HAGUE, The Netherlands, Aug.
-07, 2025 (GLOBE NEWSWIRE) -- Over 1.2 million internet-connected healthcare devices and systems with exposure that endanger patient data shown in new research by European cybersecurity company Modat.
-Our findings show 81K+ exposed systems Ireland and 77K+ Great Britain (most results across Europe, the USA, and the MENA).
+07, 2025 (GLOBE NEWSWIRE) -- Over 1.2 million internet-connected healthcare devices and systems with exposure that endanger patient data shown in new research by European cybersecurity company Modat. #1 in our findings 174K+ exposed systems in the United States (most results are across Europe, the USA, and the MENA).

 Research was conducted using Modat's unique internet scanning platform Modat Magnify.
 Findings across 70+ different types of medical devices & systems including: MRI, CT, X-rays, DICOM viewers, Blood test systems, hospital management systems, and other accessible medical systems.
 Reasons for Vulnerable Devices are misconfigurations and insecure management settings, default or weak passwords, unpatched vulnerabilities in firmware or software.